 Martha's work deals with themes of family, childhood, place and work.
-Often humorous, never coy, Martha's work has been described by OBA Judge Maggie Nelson as " "In a style one might describe as raucously droll, Grover takes the decidedly mundane and rotates in the light of her dead-aim wit.
+Martha's work has been described by OBA Judge Maggie Nelson as " "In a style one might describe as raucously droll, Grover takes the decidedly mundane and rotates in the light of her dead-aim wit.
 Here’s one page in entirety, which combines a Lydia Davis-esque minimalism with Grover’s wry feminism: “I ask my father to read an article about male entitlement and emotional labor.
 ‘Can you just tell me what it says?’ he says.”
 The universe here sketched—punctuated by cleaning jobs, so-so sex, the toll of chronic illness, the growing seep of the internet into our lives—is both original and timely, and Grover is a curious, companionable guide throughout."

 Jeff Vandermeer, NYT bestselling author of Borne and the Southern Reach Trilogy tweeted: "I devoured Martha Grover's The End of My Career on the plane from Portland to San Francisco.
 Frank, funny, sad at times--beautifully observed.
 Basically, it doesn't matter what she writes, I'm gonna want to read it.
 She's that kind of writer."

-When she is not writing, Martha is making zines, coaching her writing clients, making art, trying to learn Italian, teaching classes through Literary Arts and selling Real Estate.
+Martha is currently at work on a graphic memoir.
+When she is not writing, Martha is making zines, art, and selling Real Estate.

-To get in touch with Somnambulist Zine/martha Grover
+get in touch

-PO Box 14871
+PO Box 168

 I'm on the IPRC's podcast, THE STAPLE

 2011- California College of Arts / MFA, Creative Writing

 2003- University of Oregon / B.A., English Literature